jjiantong/Awesome-KV-Cache-Optimization/README.md

 ## Structural — Representation & Retention

 These methods target **how** KV data is represented and maintained for memory efficiency.
+We divide these methods into two categories: KV cache compression, and KV cache retention management.

 ### KV Cache Compression
 #### Quantization